stringhaml/SparseManage/README.md

 was focused primarily on getting something that worked well enough rather than something that looked pretty.
 As such there is a lot of duplication between the utilities and they could all use a lot of cleanup.
-I hope you find these tools useful, and if your so inclined, help contribute to making them better.
+I hope you find these tools useful, and if you're so inclined, help contribute to making them better.

 Happy Hacking!